ThatStella7922/make_and_flash_logo/README.md

   - This script will easily and quickly convert a logo to the Pinecil (`.bin`) and TS100/TS80/TS80P (`.hex`) formats
 - flash_logo
   - This script will easily and quickly flash a converted logo to the Pinecil.
 (TS100/TS80/TS80P flashing is not supported)
-- flash_ts100ᵇᵉᵗᵃ - will be added later
-  - This script will flash a converted logo to a TS100/TS80/TS80P.

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.

-Version 1.3/2.0 is in development.

-ᵇᵉᵗᵃ may be available soon but idk

 ### Support
 No support is provided.
 Use of this application is your own responsibility.\